-When I tried this rice for the first time, I was delighted with the sabor from the combination of the white rice and the stewed habichuelas (red kidney beans.)
+When I tried this Arroz Mamposteao recipe for the first time, I was delighted with the flavor from the combination of the white rice and the stewed habichuelas (red kidney beans).
 Very easy to prepare, I like to call this dish my ‘last-minute meal saver.’
-Most of the time we already have some white rice and habichuelas left over in the fridge.
+Most of the time we already have some white rice and beans leftover in the fridge.
 All that’s left to do is give these ingredients a different toque with diced ham and bell peppers–your family will never realize they’re eating leftovers.
 Try it out and let me know how it works for you!

 - 1/4 cup extra virgin olive oil